algolia/instantsearch-ios/doc/src/getting-started.md

 If you don't want to write your layout programatically, then follow this storyboard track.
 In your `Main.Storyboard`, drag and drop a `Table View` from the Object Library and resize it to make it bigger.
 Then, select the `Table View` and change its custom class to `HitsTableWidget`.
 Now if you go to the attributes inspector, you will see that there are at the top 4 configuration parameters that you can apply like `Hits Pet Page` and `Infinite Scrolling`.
 Feel free to change them to your needs, or keep the default values.

-Then, click on your `Table View`, and in the attributes inspector, add a prototype cell.
-Then, select the Table View Cell and in the attributes inspector, specify `hitCell` as the identifier.
+Then, click on your `Table View`, and in the attributes inspector, add a prototype cell under the `Table View` section by replacing `0` with `1`.
+You should now be able to see a `Table View Cell` (under your `Table View`) in the Document Outline on the left of the storyboard file.
+Select that, and in the attributes inspector, specify `hitCell` as the identifier.

-Finally, we need to have a reference to this HitsTableView in your `ViewController`.
+Finally, we need to have a reference to the `HitsTableView` in your `ViewController`.
 For that, go ahead and create an `IBOutlet` and call it `tableView`.

 ### Common